legal specialist examination Information

-The next legal specialization exam is a one-day test that will take place on:
+The Legal Specialist Examination is a one-day test that will take place on:

 Pasadena Convention Center in Southern California.

 Additional Laptop Fee: $150 (to use your personal laptop to type the exam using Examsoft SofTest software)

 The Legal Specialist Exam is the first step in the two-step certification process.
 After passing the one-day exam, you must submit an application detailing your compliance with the remaining certification requirements, primarily task and experience, legal education and positive references.